 THE HISTORY OF WILLIAM HARRIS

-Apparently, William came to Walton County with his mother at the time she came into possession of the property known as the William Harris Homestead in 1836.
-He married Harriet Amanda Davenport in1841.
+In 1836, William moved to Walton County with his mother, Milly, at the time she came into possession of the property, which became known as the William Harris Homestead.
+He married Harriet Amanda Davenport in 1841.
 They had 12 children.
 From all evidence gathered from Courthouse records and from information passed down through the generations, it is clear that he was a peaceful man of character, integrity, and industry.

 He was listed first in the 1840 Census as Head of Household.
-The 1850 Census listed him as Head of Household and named his wife and four of his children who had been born by that time, and his mother, Milley.
+The 1850 Census listed him as Head of Household and named his wife and four of his children who had been born by that time, and his mother, Milly.
 He is listed both in the 1860 Census and the 1870 Census.
-In 1850 He owned eighteen slaves, but in 1860 he owned 10.

 William Harris farmed his land, cared for his wife and children and was a leader in the community.
 In 1841 he was nominated with other Walton County citizens to represent the County at a Convention to be held in Milledgeville “to adopt such measures as may seem to them proper for dissemination of democratic principles”.

-Of his children, William T, Isham W., Charles M., and John Lewis were farmers–all on land originally acquired by their father.
-Robert SSylvester became prominent as a banker and merchant in Bethlehem, and Virgil Vascar Harris became a merchant in Good Hope and Monroe.
+Of his children, William T, Isham Walker, Charles M., and John Lewis were farmers–all on land originally acquired by their father.
+Robert Sylvester became prominent as a banker and merchant in Bethlehem, and Virgil Vascar Harris became a merchant in Good Hope and Monroe.